AltNameUsed/AltNameUsed/README.md

 # Hello!
-I'm AltNameUsed, speedcuber and just-for-fun programmer.
+I'm AltNameUsed, speedcuber and just-for-fun programmer :).

-## I'm on Discord! hang out with me there.
-AltDel#1762
-## I'm also on Reddit, u/AltNameUsed
+I'm on Discord! hang out with me there.
+AltDel#1762 I'm also on Reddit, u/AltNameUsed

 <!--
 **AltNameUsed/AltNameUsed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.